United States Merchant Marine: United States Merchant Marine Academy

-Aerial view of United States Merchant Marine Academy.
+The United States Merchant Marine Academy.

 The U.S. Merchant Marine Academy (also known as USMMA or Kings Point) is one of the five United States service academies (the others are the United States Military Academy, Naval Academy, Coast Guard Academy, and Air Force Academy), and one of eleven United States maritime academies.
 It is charged with training officers for the United States Merchant Marine, branches of the military, and the transportation industry.

 The academy operates on an $85 million annual budget funded by the U.S. Department of Transportation and is administered by the U.S. Maritime Administration (MARAD).

 Joseph Banks Williams was the first African American to graduate from the academy, in 1944.

 Joseph Banks Williams entered the academy in 1942 and was the first African-American to graduate in 1944.
 Admission requirements were further changed in 1974, when the USMMA became the first Federal service academy to enroll female students, two years before the other Federal service academies.

 Freshmen, known as "plebes," upon reporting in June or July of each year as the incoming class, begin a three-week indoctrination period, also known as "Indoc".
 Indoc is functionally run by upperclass midshipmen, but is overseen by officers of the United States Maritime Service who are part of the Commandant of Midshipman's staff.
 This high stress period involves physical training, marching, and an intensive introduction to regimental life at the academy.
 After the indoctrination period is completed, the academic year begins.

 U.S. citizen candidates for admission must sign a service obligation contract as a condition of admittance to the USMMA; U.S. candidates who completed Indoc will execute the Oath of Office as a Midshipman in the Navy Reserve the day prior to Acceptance Day.
 Plebes officially become part of the USMMA Regiment of Midshipmen on Acceptance Day, which is now standardized at 2 weeks after Indoc ends.
 Until they are "recognized" later in the academic year, plebes must continue adhere to stringent rules affecting most aspects of their daily life.
 After earning it, the plebes are recognized, henceforth accorded privilege of the title Midshipman, which gives them more privileges, known as "rates".

 George W. Bush delivering the commencement address at the United States Merchant Marine Academy.

 Academy students focus on one of two different ship transport areas of education: marine transportation or marine engineering.
 Transportation students learn about ship navigation, cargo handling, navigation rules, and maritime law.
 Engineering students learn about the function of the ship's engines and its supporting systems.
 There are currently five different academic majors conferring a Bachelor of Science degree in the major field of study available to midshipmen: